Eschatologue/CM_wiki/docs/class/ranger/index.md

 #### Prepared Spells of Level 1+

 You prepare the list of level 1+ spells that are available for you to cast with this feature.
-To start, choose two level 1 Ranger spells.
-Cure Wounds and Ensnaring Strike are recommended.
+To start, choose two level 1 Ranger spells. *[:spell-level-1: Cure Wounds]* and *[:spell-level-1: Ensnaring Strike]* are recommended.

 The number of spells on your list increases as you gain Ranger levels, as shown in the Prepared Spells column of the Ranger Features table.
 Whenever that number increases, choose additional Ranger spells until the number of spells on your list matches the number in the Ranger Features table.
 The chosen spells must be of a level for which you have spell slots.
 For example, if you're a level 5 Ranger, your list of prepared spells can include six Ranger spells of level 1 or 2 in any combination.

 If another Ranger feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Ranger spells for you.

+[:spell-level-1: Cure Wounds]: ../../spells/description/core/level-1.md#cure-wounds
+[:spell-level-1: Ensnaring Strike]: ../../spells/description/core/level-1.md#ensnaring-strike

 #### Changing Your Prepared Spells